 Close the Scenario Data and Scenario Manager dialogs so we can look at some results.
 This particular model already has results for all three scenarios.
 In fact, this model is in a special mode that we have not seen before.
 Previously, we have seen models in Edit Mode and Result Mode.
 We also briefly saw a model in Pause Mode when a simulation was interrupted.
 (Models can also be in Run Mode, but the models we have looked at in this Course run so quickly that they probably would not have been in that mode long enough for you to notice).
 This model, however, is in a new mode we have not seen before: Scenario Mode.

 The fact that the model is in Scenario Mode is indicated in lower left-hand corner of the GoldSim screen in the Status bar (which is orange):

 Scenario Mode can be thought of as a special type of Result Mode that allows scenario results to be displayed and compared (and we will discuss how you enter this mode in subsequent Lessons).
 For now, it is sufficient to understand that it is the way in which you can view and compare the results from multiple scenarios.
 Although it is similar to Result Mode, it has some special restrictions.
-In particular, when in Scenario Mode, scenario results can only be viewed in Time History Result elements and Distribution Result elements.
+In particular, when in Scenario Mode, scenario results can only be viewed in Time History Result elements, Final Value Result elements and Distribution Result elements.
 No other results are available.

 This particular model has both a Time History Result element and a Distribution Result element.
 Double-click on the Time History Result element now: